Introduction

 GCC

 version 14 or later.
-This Learning Path uses clang
+This Learning Path uses clang.

-version 17.0.0, which doesn’t support SME2.
-Use a newer version, such as 20.1.7, available through Homebrew.
+At the time of writing, macOS ships with clang version 17.0.0, which doesn’t support SME2.
+Use a newer version, such as 21.1.4, available through Homebrew.

-Install Clang using the instructions below, selecting either macOS or Linux/Ubuntu, depending on your setup:
+You can check your compiler version using the command: clang --version if it’s already installed.
+If not, install clang using the instructions below, selecting either macOS or Linux/Ubuntu, depending on your setup:

 sudo apt install clang